davidmam/2013-12-16-dundee/Python/python_files.md

     $ ipython

 Writing a program involves creating and manipulating data, which are held in variables.
-For example, you have probably used strings and numbers, for example
+For example, you have probably used strings and numbers,

     $ a = 42
     $ b = 65